hinter-net/hinter-docs/docs/hinter-net/design-philosophy.md

 # Design Philosophy

 For Hinter Net to reach its full potential, you must be able to trust it with your most sensitive information.
-This level of trust is fundamentally incompatible with the proprietary, centralized, and surveillance-based communication and AI solutions.
+This level of trust is fundamentally incompatible with proprietary and centralized communication and AI solutions that are meant to power surveillance-based business models.

 Hinter Net is built on the core principle of end-to-end user sovereignty.
 The system is architected to function with zero reliance on external servers, ensuring that you can go completely offline if your use case demands it.